rforster-dev/formula1-data/README.md

 - Last season performance of each driver
 - Race list

 The deployed files are located within docs folder, so that github can host the site pages.
+A CNAME record has been applied to point to this github repo.

 All built files for production get produced into the dist folder